-After the huge destruction in the Yagya, all gods and Rishis went to Brahma to ask for help.
+After the huge destruction in the Yajna, all gods and Rishis went to Brahma to ask for help.
 Brahma reminded them that Shiva is the only creator of the whole universe and consulted them to make peace and harmony with Lord Shiva.
-Brahma along with them went to Kailash and pleaded Shiva to forgive Dhakasha and repair the broken limbs of gods and Rishis.
+Brahma went to Kailash and pleaded with Shiva to forgive Dhakasha and repair the broken limbs of gods and Rishis.

 Vishnu and Brahma both knew that an incomplete Yajna was impending and needed to be complete.
-They both went to Mount Kailash and Lord Brahma asked to forgive the behavior of his son and pleaded for his son life.
+They both went to Mount Kailash, and Lord Brahma asked to forgive his son’s behavior and pleaded for his son’s life.
 The compassionate Mahadeva felt pity for Prasuti (Daksha’s consort) and restored his brunt head with goat’s head.
 He also repaired the limbs of Gods and Rishis and made it as an original.
-Shiva calmed down and gave the permission of Yaga to be completed.
+Shiva calmed down and permitted Yajna to be completed.

-Daksha then felt pity for his own ignorance and invited Lord Shiva to the Yagya to complete it.
-In presence of all other gods and Lord Shiva, the Yagya was ritually performed.
-Since that day onwards Dhaksha became the great devotee of Lord Shiva.
+Daksha then felt pity for his own ignorance and invited Lord Shiva to the Yajna to complete it.
+In the presence of all other gods and Lord Shiva, the Yajna was ritually performed.
+From that day onwards, Dhaksha became the great devotee of Lord Shiva.

 Significance of Veerabhadra

-It is said that Dhaksha Yagya represents the higher self of Lord Shiva, Sakti represents the heart and the Daksha represents the ego.
+It is said that Dhaksha Yajna represents the higher self of Lord Shiva, Sakti represents the heart, and Daksha represents the ego.